 When taking a step back, fiber cement’s durability means it will require fewer repairs or replacements, which can keep the overall cost you spend over the product’s lifespan more affordable than vinyl.

-Many people wonder what form of siding they can DIY the install.
-However, with any product, you should hire a certified professional to ensure a seamless installation to ensure that all product warranties remain intact.
+Many people wonder what form of siding they can DIY the installation.
+However, with any product, you should hire a certified professional to ensure a seamless installation and that all product warranties remain intact.
 James Hardie siding comes with lifetime warranties, but only when properly installed.

 Although siding’s main purpose is the protection of your home, the appeal siding material provides a home is one of the main reasons a homeowner will select a form of siding.
 When it comes to both vinyl and fiber cement, there is a wide variety of looks you can achieve, from vertical and horizontal planks to shingles.
 However, fiber cement pulls ahead in aesthetics.

 Due to the thickness of fiber cement, the built-in grooves that mimic the look of real wood provide a more luxurious feel than typical vinyl.

 Vinyl does not have the same depth to create such realistic-looking grains.
 The same can be said for faux stone.
 The depth of fiber cement allows the materials to have a more realistic and luxurious design.

 On their own, both vinyl and fiber cement are not great insulators.
 Vinyl has an R-value of 0.61 and fiber cement only 0.5, making them some of the lowest insulated sidings.
 However, with added insulation, they can be great insulators.